webdriverio/visual-testing/.changeset/two-eels-mate.md

 # 🚀 New Feature

-Sometimes it can be hard to find an element in a mobile native app or desktop site with an interactable Canvas with the default [WebdriverIO selectors](https://webdriver.io/docs/selectors).
+Sometimes it can be hard to find an element in a mobile native app or desktop site, with an interactable Canvas, with the default [WebdriverIO selectors](https://webdriver.io/docs/selectors).
 In that case, it would be nice if you would be able to use something like OCR ([Optical Character Recognition](https://en.wikipedia.org/wiki/Optical_character_recognition)) to interact with elements on your device/screen.

-This new feature provides you with **that** option to interact with elements based on **visible text**.
+The new `@wdio/ocr-service` service provides you with the option to interact with elements based on **visible text**.
 It will provide multiple commands to:

 -   wait
 -   search